bsmith993/RV-Monitor/README.md

 # Battery Capacity

 One of the challenges of battery monitoring is battery "capacity", and actually the only real data that one might really care about.
 Built in, simple battery monitors only show capacity based on a basic voltage scale.
 12.76 = 100% capacity, 12.5V = 90%, etc..
 As voltage drops, capacity is shown to drop.
 In practical usage this is not accurate as load on a battery also drops voltage but doesn't necessarilly indicate an equivalent "capacity" drop.
-For instance, a fullly topped off batter with a 10 amp load will drop to an indicated 12.1 volts, and slowly return back to 12.6 after the load removed.
+For instance, a fully topped off batter with a 10 amp load will drop to an indicated 12.1 volts, and slowly return back to 12.6 after the load removed.
 This script will calculate capacity more accurately by comparing voltage and amperage output to determine a more realistic capacity.
 In our example, 12.1 volts while at 10 amps load will still equal approximately 100% capacity.

 # Monitoring and what to do with all this data